sandeepraju/ghost-coder-iterm/README.md

 - Open iTerm2
 - Press ⌥⌘R (or, Session -> Run Coprocess...)
 - Enter `ghost-coder-iterm /path/to/file/containing/commands.txt` and click OK
+- Press `\`` and Ghost Coder will automagically type in the command for you!

 ## Credits